lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 We now turn our attention to the representation of a Relation on a Cartesian axis based on a positional notation.

-In the previous section, we visualized a Relation `B` of two ordered sets, linked to the columns `id` and `fk`, in the Cartesian plane.
+In the previous section, we visualized a binary Relation `B` of two positive integers sets, linked to the columns `id` and `fk`, in the Cartesian plane.
+Consequently, there is a natural ordering in columns' values that can be easily represented on the Cartesian axises.
+Thus, table `B` is a set of bidimensional tuples represented in the Cartesian plane.

 Obviously, a Cartresian plane cannot visualize a Relation that includes three or more attributes and, therefore, is not appropriate to represent a `JOIN` between tables of multiple columns.

+Thus, a natural question would be:

+- What criteria should be used to represent a Relation of two or more columns on a Cartesian axis?